andrewmalta13/chessSearch/README.md

 The board is parameterized by positions of the form: \
 `(0 <= x <= 7, 0 <= y <= 7)`

-To Quit enter one of the following commands.
+To quit enter one of the following commands.

 `q | quit | exit`